kallisons/NOAH_LSM_Mussel_v2.0/README.md

 NOAH_LSM_Mussel_v2.0
 ====================

-Intertidal Mussel Bed Temperature Model derived from the National Weather Service NOAH Land Surface Model.
-The model, which mimics the thermal properties of a mussel bed exposed to tidal inundation and wave run-up, predicts mussel bed temperatures from atmospheric and oceanic data.
+NOAH LSM Mussel v2.0 is a mathematical model that predicts mussel bed temperatures from atmospheric and oceanic data by mimicking the thermal properties of a mussel bed exposed to tidal inundation and wave run-up.
+The model is derived from the National Weather Service NOAH Land Surface Model.
+In v2.0, it is possible to change the within mussel bed contact which determines conductive heat transfer.
+Mussel survival is predicted using mussel bed temperatures from the model.

 Please cite the following papers if you use this code: